 Oscars 2021: How to Watch, What Time, What Channel

-Oscars 2021 is set to be spread out over two locations this year – Los Angeles Union Station and the Dolby Theater -- and will air on ABC on Sunday, April 25, beginning at 8 p.m.
+Oscars 2021 has arrived and is set to be spread out over two locations this year – Los Angeles Union Station and the Dolby Theater.
+The show itself will air on ABC on Sunday, April 25, beginning at 8 p.m.
 ET, with the "Oscars: Into the Spotlight" pre-show, which will include Red carpet coverage, starting at 6:30 p.m.
 ET.
 Following a months-long delay due to the coronavirus pandemic, the biggest night in Hollywood, the 93rd Academy Awards, is finally here and ready for the spotlight.

 While the annual ceremony will be available to watch on ABC, movie lovers will also be able to catch the biggest moments of the night on the ABC app with TV provider.
 Those without cable are not out of luck, as there are multiple ways to stream the ceremony.
 Set to be held largely in person, with attendees only required to wear masks during commercial breaks, the ceremony will be lie streamed on several services, including Hulu with Live TV, Fubo TV, AT&T TV, and YouTube TV.
 Most of these options offer a seven-day free trial, meaning you can sign up for free and cancel your subscription before being charged.